 It is important to make your header graphic look right.
-Unfortunately there is a lot of bad information out there.
+Unfortunately, there is a lot of bad information out there.
 If you are reading this, chances are that you made a graphic according to specs you were given online and when you uploaded it you found the graphic did not look right.
-Maybe it had parts of it that were cut off or the picture resolution was off a bit.
+Additionally, it may have had parts of it that were cut off or the picture resolution was off a bit.

 Fan Page and Group Page Specs *

 The Fan Page and Group Page graphics have a little bit different specs.
 In this tutorial we will cover both versions and later in this article you will be provided with a download link for each one.

 The Fan Page Header Graphic Template *